 Once the destruction of the Spanish works was complete, the British attacking force withdrew into Gibraltar.
 As they did so, the Spanish magazines began to explode.
 The main magazine detonated with an enormous blast, as the last British troops filed in through the Land Port Gate.

 The total British and Hanoverian casualties in the Sortie were 2 killed and 25 wounded.
-Fourteen Months of work by the Spanish and a considerable quantity of ammunition had been destroyed.
+Fourteen Months of work by the Spanish and a considerable quantity of ammunition was destroyed.

 In addition, the British troops spiked ten 13 inch mortars and eighteen 26 pounder guns in the Spanish siege works, an action which involved driving a large iron spike into the touch hole with a heavy sledge hammer so that the piece could not be fired until the spike had been removed, no easy task.